 Films as they say are a reflection of real life.
 Women in India and around the world are redefining their status and role in society and that is being reflected in Hindi cinema.
 Women are no longer the shy or sensitive sorts who hide behind the veil, but very much on par with men.
 Power is slowly being balanced in today’s world and it is becoming evident with these films.

+It is so refreshing to see the change in the way women are being portrayed on the screen.
 In the 80's and 90's there were some really perverse depictions of women, objectifying them to the core and making them appear like air heads.
 But Aisha proved that today’s female characters can be strong minded and contain substance, which is probably why the word ‘heroine’ is gradually being replaced by ‘actress'.

 Other films like Bharadwaj’s ‘7 Khoon Maaf’ and Alankrita’s ‘Turning 30’ have women in important lead parts and ‘Aisha’, a modern adaptation of the 1815 British novel Emma by Jane Austen is the best example.
 It was well received by the audience.
 These films are also raking in the moolah which will only encourage the directors to make more such films.
 Aisha grossed a total of Rs.
 18.75 crore at the box office, while No One Killed Jessica, made on a budget of Rs.
 9 crore generated a business of Rs.
 40 crore worldwide.